 HIGHLIGHTS

-Emerging Leader Programs in Action
+Emerging Leaders in Action

-ELP Cohort 19 (Hybrid Modality) members attend a lab tour at the San Antonio Metro Health Laboratory in San Antonio, Texas.
+Emerging Leader Program Cohort 19 (Hybrid Modality) members attend a lab tour at the San Antonio Metro Health Laboratory in San Antonio, Texas.

-ELP Cohort 18 members gather for a group photo during the Member Experience Booth at APHL 2025 Annual Conference.
+Emerging Leader Program Cohort 18 members gather for a group photo during the Member Experience Booth at APHL 2025 Annual Conference.

 ELP Cohort 19 (Hybrid Modality) members work together preparing to lead an effective meeting example for their cohort.

-ELP Cohort 19 (Hybrid Modality) members collaborate on an information-gathering, brainstorming, and prioritizing activity during their in-person session.
+Emerging Leader Program Cohort 19 (Hybrid Modality) members collaborate on an information-gathering, brainstorming, and prioritizing activity during their in-person session.

-ELP Cohort 17 members gather for a group photo after their roundtable session at APHL 2024 Annual Conference.
+Emerging Leader Program Cohort 17 members gather for a group photo after their roundtable session at APHL 2024 Annual Conference.

 ELP Cohort 19 (Hybrid Modality) members collaborate on a leadership-versus-management Venn diagram activity during their in-person session.